VictorTaillieu/YouTube-Downloader/README.md

 ```
 $ python ytdownload.py
 ```
 From the interface, you first choose an output directory.
 Then, you may select some options like audio only or subtitles.
-Finally, paste the url of the video and press download.
+Finally, paste the URL of the video and press download.

+If you want to download several videos, paste all URLs in urls.txt on separate lines.
+Then, press download without writing anything in the URL box.

 **Notice: Sometimes youtube-dl is updated.
 If the download doesn't work, this could be the cause.
 In this case press update.**